mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 ![Lambda@Edge - AWS Docs](/assets/img/2024-02-08-img-06.png)

 ### Routing fix
-The first step was to get rid of the 404s by returning the `index.html` file on all routes without an extension (png,css,woff).
-Internet suggested that `Lambda@Edge` has the ability to execute code before the request reaches CloudFront.
+The first step was to get rid of the 404s by returning the `index.html` file on all routes without an extension (png,css,woff). `Lambda@Edge`, which is a specific kind of lambda function has the ability to execute code before the request reaches CloudFront.

 The ability to intercept a request before it reaches CloudFront Cache i.e. `Viewer Request` is all I needed.
 In the following few lines, I was able to rewrite the incoming requests to `index.html`.